 The majority of qualified staff will hold a recognised Paediatric First Aid Qualification (12-hour course) particularly those working with the children in Early Years Foundation Stage (EYFS).

 First Aid does not include the administration of medicines, although there is no legal bar to doing so where appropriate.
 Those who dispense it should have a reasonable understanding of what is involved.
-First Aiders can use Epipens/Jext Pens (or similar) if trained to do so.
+First Aiders can use Epipens/Jext Pens (or similar) and inhalers if trained to do so.

 It is the responsibility of the Headteacher, to ensure good First Aid practice is being carried out within the school and at events and activities organised by the school.